MaxWenzel/frameworks/README.md

 ### Misc

+- [Paged.js](https://www.pagedjs.org/): a free and open source JavaScript library that paginates content in the browser to create PDF output from any HTML content.
+This means you can design works for print (eg. books) using HTML and CSS!
 - [Leafletjs](https://leafletjs.com/): an open-source JavaScript library for mobile-friendly interactive maps
 - [fullPage](https://alvarotrigo.com/fullPage/): open-source library helps you create full-screen scrolling websites
 - [anime](https://animejs.com/): a lightweight JavaScript animation library with a simple, yet powerful API